gift-surg/lie_exponential/README.md

 Please do consider the references:

-1. Rudolf Schmidt, Infinite-Dimensional Lie Groups and Algebras in Mathematical physics.
+1. Rudolf Schmidt, "Infinite-Dimensional Lie Groups and Algebras in Mathematical physics."
 2. Milnor "Remarks on infinite dimensional Lie Group" 1984.
 3. Milnor "On infinite dimensional Lie groups" IAP preprint 1982.
 4. Holm, Schmah, Stoica "Geometric Mechanics and Symmetry: from finite to infinite dimensions".